What is the Center Position in Football?

 - Creating gaps for the ball carrier

 The center always touches the ball first before any player at the start of a scrimmage down.
-A scrimmage down is just a fancy word for a play at the line of scrimmage.
-Once other offensive players are in position, the center will snap, or hike, the ball to the quarterback through a backward pass between his legs.
+A scrimmage down another term for a play at the line of scrimmage.
+Once other offensive players are in position, the center will snap, or “hike”, the ball to the quarterback through a backward pass between his legs.

-Once the quarterback catches the pass, he has a few options of what he can do with it depending on the play design.
-He can pass the ball to a receiver, hand it off to a running back, or run with the ball himself for a quarterback-sneak.
+Once the quarterback catches the snap, he has a few options of what he can do with it depending on the play design.
+He can pass the ball to a receiver, hand it off to a running back, or run with the ball himself for a quarterback-sneak, among other options.

 The Nose Tackle (NT)

 The nose tackle positions himself opposite the center across the line of scrimmage.
-When the scrimmage down begins, they will run into each other in an attempt to bring the other player out of position.
+When the scrimmage down begins, the center will be in charge of slowing the progress of the nose tackle over the line of scrimmage.

 Protecting The Quarterback